okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/inline-hooks/index.md

 </div>

-Your service needs to handle the Inline Hook by responding to Okta's request.
+Your service needs to handle the inline hook by responding to Okta's request.
 The JSON payload of the response your service sends can contain a `commands` object, in which you send commands to Okta that affect the course of the Okta process flow.
-The commands available vary depending on the type of Inline Hook you're using.
+The commands available vary depending on the type of inline hook you're using.

 ## The request